-The Defense POW/MIA Accounting Agency (DPAA) announced today that Navy Seaman 2nd Class Charles C. Gomez, Jr., 19, of Slidell, Louisiana, killed during World War II, was accounted for on Sept.
+Navy Seaman 2nd Class Charles C. Gomez, Jr., killed during the attack on the USS Oklahoma in World War II, was accounted for on Sept.
 19, 2018.

 On Dec.
 7, 1941, Gomez was assigned to the battleship USS Oklahoma, which was moored at Ford Island, Pearl Harbor, when the ship was attacked by Japanese aircraft.
 The USS Oklahoma sustained multiple torpedo hits, which caused it to quickly capsize.
 The attack on the ship resulted in the deaths of 429 crewmen, including Gomez.

 In 2015, DPAA disinterred remains from the National Memorial Cemetery of the Pacific, known as the Punchbowl, in Honolulu.

 DPAA is grateful to the Department of Veterans Affairs for their partnership in this mission.